Have you ever had a faulty car bought on finance?

 If you are returning the car due to faults make sure to log down the faults with the finance company and the car dealership who sold you the car.

-Always make sure the log the complaint with the finance company first as they are the ones where your monthly payments are going.
+Always make sure to log the complaint with the finance company first as they are the ones where your monthly payments are going.

-Mostly likely if you a returning a car due to faulty it will be because the car is used.
+Most likely if you a returning a car due to faults it will be because the car is used and most likely old.

 Used cars will tend to break down or show signs of faults due to the age of the car.

-When a car dealership is blaming you for faults and you 1–% know it was not your fault then you can contact the FCA (Financial Conduct Authority).
+When a car dealership is blaming you for faults and you know 100% it was not your fault then we would strongly urge you to make a complaint through the motor ombudsman and the FCA (Financial Conduct Authority).

 The financial conduct authority is a government body that regulates the finance industry within the UK.

-They offer a free service on their website where you can log a complaint about the finance you have taken out if you feel like you have mis-sold your car on finance.
+They offer a free service on their website where you can log a complaint about the finance you have taken out if you feel like you have mis-sold your car finance due to faults.

 You can make a complaint here to the FCA.